 This West Coast National Park Road Trip starts at Yosemite National Park and heads north to Crater Lake National Park and then finishes up in North Cascades National Park.
-Our itinerary at the bottom includes stops to to see waterfalls near Redding, California, great hikes, rock climbing, and camping around Bend, Oregon, and more adventures near Leavenworth, Washington.
+This itinerary centers around hiking, rock climbing, and camping.
+Besides the West Coast National Parks, we also included stopping to check out beautiful waterfalls near Redding, exploring Bend, Oregon, and epic adventures near Leavenworth, Washington.

 We did this trip in 4 weeks.
 I felt like it was enough time to take in all 3 national parks but we really could’ve spent even more time than we did in each of the national parks.